TirthakBM/NFT-Marketplace-React-Native-App-/README.md

 # NFT-Marketplace-React-Native-App
-To see this all got to this link :  https://spring-credit-1318.on.fleek.co/
+To see the app visit this link :  https://spring-credit-1318.on.fleek.co/